gaato/gaato-bot/README.md

 ### gaato bot

-This is a bot for internal use that adds music playback and other functions to CodeRunBot.
+This is a bot for internal use that adds other functions to CodeRunBot.
 Also, this is for Japanese speakers.

 ## Links